Winifred Crossley Fair

-Winifred Crossley (9 January 1906 – 27 March 1984) was an aviator who was the first woman to be checked out on a Hurricane fighter.
+Winifred Crossley (9 January 1906 – 27 March 1984) was a British aviator who was the first woman to be checked out on a Hurricane fighter.
 She was one of the First Eight, the initial group of women pilots to join the Air Transport Auxiliary.

 Early life

-Winifred Mary Harrisson was born on 9 January 1906 in St Neots, Cambridgeshire, to Winifred Edith and Ernest Henry Harrisson, a general medical practitioner.
+Winifred Mary Harrisson was born on 9 January 1906 in St Neots, Cambridgeshire, England, to Winifred Edith and Ernest Henry Harrisson, a general medical practitioner.
 She had a twin sister Daphne Louisa, an older brother John and a younger brother George.
 In the summer of 1926 she married James Francis Crossley.